peraltafederico/slack-bot/README.md

 # slack-bot

-Send an automatic and configurable message to slack channel by impersonating
+Send an automatic and configurable message to slack channel by impersonating yourself